DougUOW/realsense_testing/README.md

 Now that the required packages have been istalled, can use realsense viewer with the following command:
 `realsense-viewer`
 The realsense viewer allows us to access the camera and view the output from the camera.
 I also updated the firmware from within this program.
+###### Using realsense with ROS
+The following command will launch the appropriate nodes/drivers to use the realsense in ROS:
+`roslaunch realsense2_camera rs_camera.launch`
+Now you should be able to launch RViz and see that relevent topic data, such as depth images, RGB streams.
+For pointclouds:
+`roslaunch realsense2_camera rs_camera.launch filters:=pointcloud`